yggi/locus-providers/README.md

 #Providers for Locus#

-1. put the providers.xml file to /sdcard/Locus/mapsOnline/custom/
+* put the providers.xml file to /sdcard/Locus/mapsOnline/custom/
-2. ??????
-3. Profit!
+* for more info, see http://forum.asamm.cz/viewtopic.php?f=21&t=45